liuxiong332/generator-karma-browserify/README.md

 1. Configures a Gruntfile for development, testing, jshint, and  distribution.
 2. Configures browserify to generate standalone (UMD compliant) library.
-2. Configures [Karma](http://karma-runner.github.io) to run all tests.
+3. Configures [Karma](http://karma-runner.github.io) to run all tests.
+4. Configures JSHint.
-3. Watches for changes and re-runs unit tests.
+5. Watches for changes and re-runs unit tests.

 ## License